GabrielleGaiGai/ADT-event-handler/README.md

     - [x] a patient is active without current bed
     - [x] a patient is discharged with current bed
 - [x] attempt to discharge/transfer a patient who does not exist.
+- [x] attempt to discharge/transfer a patient who is already discharged.

 #### If any of the above error cases happens, the UI will display an error message.
 ![error](images/error.png)